 Marshall Rosenberg gives the tools to carry out these four components.
 It is summarized into three parts, which are empathic receiving, self-empathy and honest and clear self-expression.
 First of all, there is a difference between “sympathy”, which means “to feel for” and “empathy”, meaning “feel with”.
 The first step of NVC is to connect with life, and with the person(s) face to us, rather than trying to fix a problem or a situation.
 Indeed, the empathic receiving is the ability to put ourselves into another’s shoes in order to guess his/her feelings and needs.
 It is not about comforting this person or trying to give her advice and suggestions, but more about listening silently and connect with her.

 This “connection” is not only to find with the person we are dealing with but overall with yourself.
 It is indeed necessary to live in the now and here, and not to look at the past or at the future, in order to feel and be aware of what is happening in our own body.
 For example, we experience different feelings whether our needs are met or unmet.
 The honest self-expression consists in expressing myself clearly and honestly, either my feelings, my needs or my requests.
-Express clearly the request of what I need would enrich my life, and it is a way to enable a better communcation with others.
+Express clearly the request of what I need would enrich my life, and it is a way to enable better communication with others.
 That is the basic model for NVC.
 Now, what could be a threat to Non-violence?
 What could hinder NVC?
-Rosenberg wrote “Every criticism, judgement, dignosis, and expression of anger is the tragic expression of an unmet need”.
+Rosenberg wrote “Every criticism, judgment, diagnosis, and expression of anger is the tragic expression of an unmet need”.

 In fact, it exists what he calls a “disconnecting language”, which happens most of the time inside me.
-Diagnosis (for example labelling), Blaming, Punishing and Demands are the most important examples of disconnecting language.
-So many of us have been trained to express judgements and labels which drives us away from the compassion.
+Diagnosis (for example labeling), Blaming, Punishing, and Demands are the most important examples of disconnecting language.
+So many of us have been trained to express judgments and labels which drives us away from compassion.